ocaml/odoc/review.md

 # review sherlodoc

+# TODO

+- Tester de virer la compression?
+  > Verifier si la double compression a de l'interet
+  > tester que gzip
+> Not done before vacation.
+Important !
+This one is blocking for a release.

+- Have something more robust than sizes in tests.
+Remove them, and use current-bench or just a manual benchmark.
+  > Not done before vacation.
+I do not know how to do this, and I believe that size is critical and size changes should make the tests fail.
+  A manual benchmark could be used for test/cram/base_benchmark.t were time to build the db is tested.

+- Have a benchmark of the cli

+- la limitation sur le packages de query n'est plus vraiment fonctionelle
+> demander a arthur, pas bloquant pour un release mais a nettoyer a un moment

+- `Index.Load_doc.with_tokenizer`: think of which character form a word
+> Not done before vacation.
+I agree that it could be expanded.

+- Maybe store all "arbitrary constants" relative to the cost function somewhere
+> I think it is fine as is for now.

 # To discuss

 - Type extensions: we might want to search for all extensions of a given extensible type.